jarrettv/Mini-V/docs/BuildGuide.md

 ### Bed Prep
 * If your bed doesn't have integrated magnets, add the magnet sheet to the top of the bed
 * Add the heater sheet to the underside of the bed
-  * Note: pay attention to the routing of the wires doesn't interfer with the rear middle mount
+  * Note: pay attention to the routing of the wires doesn't interfere with the rear middle mount
 * Use M4x10 (3) to screw on 10mm balls using 2 washers for spacing
 * Test fit bed and check that it fits firmly in place with very little movement
   * The magnets should hold the bed firmly, even when upside down